HostMyCalls Packet Loss Resource Center

 3World of Warcraft and League of Legends are examples of online games.

-HostMyCalls provides the small business owner PBX telephone system features and applications once only affordable to big business enterprises.
+HostMyCalls provides businesses of all size PBX telephone system features and applications that was once only affordable to enterprise businesses.

 The Hosted PBX service is provided from a network of state-of-the-art IP-PBX systems which are located in our own Network Operation Centers (NOC).
 Feature rich, business grade, VoIP telephone sets can be located wherever you need them.

 Just connect them to your existing Internet enabled Local Area Network and your business calls and messages are at your fingertips.
 HostMyCalls is available in the lower 48 states and offers telephone numbers in most area codes in addition to toll free and Direct Inward Dialed (DID) numbers.

 - Affordable monthly service fee

 - Keep your existing telephone numbers

 - Add numbers from other local markets

 - Can replace your existing or out dated telephone system